dud3/git-devbliss/git-extensions/test/commands.md

-# git-devbliss commandline integration test
+# git-devbliss command line integration test

-This is a test of the git-devbliss commandline.
+This is a test of the git-devbliss command line.
 Therefore it is a simple test which ensures that the commands work like expected.
 Since git-devbliss is closely interacting with github it is also a test of our github-devbliss python script which is tested here implicitly.

-For the tests of the proper colaboration with github we created a fake account on github which is only used for testing purpose.
+For the tests of the proper collaboration with github we created a fake account on github which is only used for testing purpose.

 The following procedure is supposed to be a real world example which describes